Helsinki-NLP/nlu-dataset-diagnostics/README.md

 bash run_experiment.sh
 ```

-`run_experiment.sh` starts a fine-tuning job for each configuration and only works in an environment where you have access to a lot of GPU instances managed by a orchestration system like SLURM.
+`run_experiment.sh` starts a fine-tuning job for each configuration and only works in an environment where you have access to a lot of GPU instances managed with an orchestration system like SLURM.
 To run a single configuration, you can modify `train.sh` and tun it:

 ```bash
 bash train.sh